jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 type of "rpki1_x509_resource_cert", and an X.509 Resource Certificate property of "handle", then the reverse search will be performed on the autonomous system number objects.

-(#reverse_search_registry) and (#reverse_search_mapping_registry) include requests to register new entries for IP network and autonomous system number searches in the RDAP Reverse Search and RDAP Reverse Search Mapping IANA registries when the related resource type is "rpki1_x509_resource_cert".
+(#reverse_search_registry) and (#reverse_search_mapping_registry) include registration of entries for IP network and autonomous system number searches in the RDAP Reverse Search and RDAP Reverse Search Mapping IANA registries when the related resource type is "rpki1_x509_resource_cert".

 ## Relationship with Other Object Classes